Slobork/maxboxy/readme.txt

 == Changelog ==
+= 1.1.0 - 2023-08-13 =
+* Add commencing patterns in modal when starting a new panel
+* Add option to disable the patterns modal
+* Add defer strategy for the scripts enqueueing (Compatibility with WordPress 6.3)
+* Add removing autop option
+* Change the label Reusable Blocks to Sync Patterns
+* Update some exisitng and add few more patterns
+* Update Fields framework

 = 1.0.9 - 2023-04-28 =
 * Minor update regarding Stats option
 ** Change is actually reflected in the upcoming Pro addon, but has to be synchronized here as well